Cholarajarp/MyMoney_Pro_Daily_Financial_Management/README.md

 - Inspired by YNAB (You Need A Budget) methodology
 - Designed specifically for Indian users and currency
 - Thanks to the open-source community for amazing tools
-- Special thanks to all contributors and users

 ---